td-org-uit-no/UiTHack19/README.md

 - [X] ceasar chipher, write in why we put what we put in terminal to solve rotation cipher?
 - [X] Mabye run base64 again? let the studentgets familiar witht he syntax.
 Can write more lines thats encrypted, so that the studentshave to decrypt multiple lines, and recognice the end of a base64 encrypted file '=='.
 Mabye takes this as the second task.
 - [X] Hash password, normal encryption, with one ore two lettes over f in the encryptet text?
 These will ned to be removed before decryption can take place.
 Have this as the pasword for a steganography picture?
 Should this be under misc?
+MOVE TO MISC

 ###### Web